How Search Results are Returned in Genesis R&D Foods and Food Processor

 When you search for and select the same database item at least twice, the program considers that item to be “frequently used.”
-Subsequent searches for that item will push it to the top of the search results list.
+Frequently used items will appear near or at the top of subsequent search result lists.

 “Everything else” is a little more complicated.
 When we name the database items, we set them up for weighted keyword searches, based on importance.
 For example, in “crabapple, fresh, sliced (USDA/USDA SR-28)” there are multiple keywords, and “crabapple” has a higher weight than “fresh.”
 (In general, though not always, the closer to the beginning of the name string the keyword appears, the greater its weight.)
 Product and Supplier names are also included as weighted keywords.